Joeyonng/Joeyonng-notes/Learning Theory/4_Agnostic_Learning.md

 :::

-### Agnostic PAC learnability for finite hypothesis class
+The uniform convergence result guarantees the agnostic PAC learnability of ERM.

 :::{#thm-}